Chai Xianghua: Conception and design

 As a character introduced in Soulcalibur, Xianghua's weaponry, a Chinese sword designed to be unique amongst the other weapons in the game, was selected before other elements of the character.
 Her design and concept were then built to revolve around it, starting with gender, then physical measurements, and lastly background details.
+As the development team had decided to include Chinese martial arts motion capture, and the person performing them was female, they chose to add a "cute girl" aspect to the character design.
+Several concepts were developed by character designer Koji Mitsunaga.

+Afterwards, her character was rendered as a 3D model by a design team that worked solely on her.

 During development, an idea was considered to instead change directions and have her fight with martial arts, utilizing kicks and creating "vacuum wave" attacks with her arms, before returning to the original concept.
-After her appearance and movement were fleshed out by a concept artist, her character was rendered as a 3D model by a design team that worked solely on her, and then animated by Tomoe Yamashita using motion capture to create her in-game movements.

 Xianghua was designed around a theme of a traveling entertainer's flexibility, as well as a Chinese motif.
 Many different designs were considered during development, such as a girl in an apron dress or another in horse riding attire, with the development team noting despite the variety the hairstyle was kept consistently "reminiscent of Xianghua."
-Emphasis was done to make her feel 'light' in terms of movement, based off Chinese martial arts, and finding that balance in the design was an active concern for her design process.
+Emphasis was done to make her feel 'light' in terms of movement, based on Chinese martial arts, and finding that balance in the design was an active concern for her design process.

 Different styles of her sword were also considered before settling on a jian, which was meant to compliment her martial arts movements and give a sense of speed to help portray her as a dynamic woman.
 An idea was jokingly suggested for a "soul bug" to live in the hilt that would have acted as a medium to draw the wielder's energy into liquid within the sword.
 Developer notes on the concept stated "It was a disgusting weapon."